caseyocampo/resume/README.md

 # Accessibility Engineer

+Results-driven Accessibility Engineer with a strong skillset in front-end engineering.
+Proficient at integrating accessibility solutions into web applications while balancing customer needs and company budgets.
+Committed to ensuring digital products are inclusive and user-friendly for all.

-**Technical skills**: HTML, CSS, Tailwind, JavaScript, React
+**Development skills**: Semantic HTML, CSS, Tailwind, JavaScript, React

-**Accessibility knowledge**: WCAG 2.1, ARIA, screen reader testing with VoiceOver and NVDA, auditing web pages and designs
+**Accessibility skills**: WCAG 2.1, ARIA, screen reader testing with VoiceOver and NVDA, auditing web pages and designs

+**Fun fact**: I am [Time Magazine’s 2006 Person of the Year](https://en.wikipedia.org/wiki/You_%28Time_Person_of_the_Year%29).

 ## Work Experience